 Perhaps you’re told nothing.
 It is what it is and that’s the end of it.

 In that small interaction, you as a young child immediately learned that:

-- My wishes and desires and how I’m feeling isn’t always right
+- My wishes, desires, and how I’m feeling aren’t always right

 With repeat experiences, over time, you might learn these things about yourself:

 - Authority and guidance exists outside of me